Ben-G/floriankrueger.github.io/_drafts/testing-reactive-clients.md

 // .. and so on
 ```

 This is the point where my fake client could jump in and take over.
 So I created a Subclass of my client (let's call the client class `MYReactiveClient`) which I called `MYReactiveTestClient`.
 This client overrides the methods you can see above.
-I'm going to focus on a single HTTP Method from now on - GET - as it is ~~barely~~ almost identical for all the other methods.
+I'm going to focus on a single HTTP Method from now on - GET - as it is almost identical for all the other methods.
 I'm sure you'll figure out what to do.

 ```objective-c
 - (RACSignal *)GET:(NSString *)urlString parameters:(NSDictionary *)parameters